Prag8855/aab/frontend/content/guides/renew-german-freelance-visa.md

 - [ ] **Appointment confirmation**
     This document shows you where to go for your appointment.
 It also shows your waiting number (*Vorgangsnummer*).
 You must have this document to enter the *Ausländerbehörde*.
 - [ ] **Passport**
     The passport must still be valid.
-It must have two free pages for your new residence permit.
-If your residence permit is in an older passport, bring the old passport and the new one.
-You do not need to have empty pages in your passport.
-They do not put stickers in your passport anymore.
-Your new residence permit will be a [plastic card](https://www.berlin.de/einwanderung/aufenthalt/elektronischer-aufenthaltstitel/).
+The freelance visa is usually a  a [plastic card](https://www.berlin.de/einwanderung/aufenthalt/elektronischer-aufenthaltstitel/), but it's *sometimes* a sticker in your passport.[^19]
 - [ ] **Current [residence permit](/glossary/Aufenthaltstitel)**
     If you have a plastic residence permit, bring it.
 If your residence permit is in an older passport, bring the old passport and the new one.
 - [ ] **[QR code for biometric pictures](/guides/biometric-pictures-in-berlin)** (35 × 45 mm)